shaiksha176/markdown-previewer-fullstack/README.md

 1. Run `cd frontend` & Run `npm install` to install dependencies
 2. Run `npm run dev` to start the react app
 3. Open `http://localhost:5173` in your browser to view the app
-4. Copy and paste markdown text into the editor to see the live preview
+4. Either Copy and paste markdown text into the editor or type to see the live preview

 ### Steps to Run Server